Website design tips for small business

 The copy on your pages should be short, succinct, informational, and conversational.
 However, most of all, it should coax visitors to take action of some kind.

-For instance, if you want your visitors to buy a specific product of yours, your page copy should, at some point, say something to the effect of “Buy [name of product] now!”.
+For instance, if you want your consumers to buy a specific product of yours, your page copy should, at some point, say something to the effect of “Buy [name of product] now!”.
 By directly calling your visitors to action, you are bound to land more sales.

-6. Think about load speed
+6. Think about loading speed

+The Google Page Experience update takes into consideration the loading speeds of websites.
 So, what does this have to do with web design?
 Everything.

 7. Be friendly to mobile devices